Consumer medicine information

 Therapy may be instituted before the results of the cultures and other laboratory studies are known.
 However, once these results become available, antifungal therapy should be adjusted accordingly.

-The recommended loading and maintenance dose for both the powder for injection and capsule formulations are shown in Table 1.
+The recommended loading and maintenance dose for both the powder for injection and capsule formulations for adult and paediatric patients are shown in Table 1 and Table 2 respectively.

 Duration of therapy should be determined by the clinical response (see Section 5.1 Pharmacodynamic Properties).